-For those that follow the Mr. Local History Project, there is one trustee that’s obsessed with New Jersey diners.
-Part of it are those 12 page menus, part of it’s how quickly the food comes to the table after ordering.
-Part of it is the nostalgia to anyone that’s grown up in New Jersey, because diners are part of our collective Jersey history.
+For those who follow the Mr. Local History Project, there is one trustee who’s obsessed with New Jersey diners.
+Part of it is those 12-page menus, part of it’s how quickly the food comes to the table after ordering, and part of it is the nostalgia for anyone who’s grown up in New Jersey because diners are part of our collective Jersey history.
 But this story about the Bendix diner takes a diner story to a whole new level.

 Why I didn’t know this story is beyond me.
 I’ve literally gone to probably a hundred diners.
 Sure, I have my favorites for various reasons, but after I saw a Jersey diner documentary called “Bendix Site Unseen,” I started asking my diner pals.
 My brother-in-law grew up in Clifton and at the Bendix Diner (and Rutt’s Hut).
 So I asked him if he had seen the documentary I mentioned, and he said no. This is why we had to prepare this story and tell it to anyone who’d listen about the history of not really the place, as it is an icon, but the man.
 The owner is a flat out “New Jersey treasure so don’t walk……run to meet this family and support his dedication to being what has to be “New Jersey’s ultimate ambassador….
 John Diakakis.

 Area resident and Ramapo College graduate Anthony Scalia says he spent his whole life driving past the iconic Bendix Diner.
-So I thought I would get an overview of a diner like I’ve seen many times before.
-In fact, a few years ago, the Mr. Local History Project created a “Jersey Food” map and also dedicated the Broad Street Diner in Keyport with our designation as “New Jersey’s Collective Diner.”
-The Hasbrouck Heights staple, which was named after the Bendix Corporation once in the area, turns 75 this year.
+So, I thought I would get an overview of a diner like I’ve seen many times before.
+A few years ago, the Mr. Local History Project created a “Jersey Food” map and dedicated the Broad Street Diner in Keyport with our designation as “New Jersey’s Collective Diner.”
+The Hasbrouck Heights staple, named after the Bendix Corporation once in the area, turns 75 this year.
 So we just like Jersey diners and thought this documentary would be fun.

 The Bendix Diner has also appeared in other films, including Jersey Girl (1992), Boys on the Side (1995), and The Many Saints of Newark (2021), and in commercials starring Ray Charles and Michael J. Fox.
 “For a while there, the Bendix Diner may have been the most famous diner on American TV.